nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## **Setting A Budget** `set`

 Sets a monthly budget for FastTrack.
-For first-time users of FastTrack, no budget is set and some expense statistics are not updated.
+For first-time users of FastTrack, no budget is set and expense statistics are not updated.

 In order to view all the expense statistics, you must first set a budget using this command.